miamcbride/Mia_McBride/README.md

 <img align="left" src="https://github.com/user-attachments/assets/e5d28121-61a4-443a-adf3-d8137785d633">
 &nbsp;I am a biomechanics student attending Marshall University.
-The &nbsp;combination of my involvement with Marshall's biomechanics program and &nbsp;commitmentment in Divison 1 athletics has sparked a personal interest in &nbsp;exploring footwear alternatives that may enhance athletic performance by &nbsp;prioritizing biomechanical advantages in product design.
+The &nbsp;combination of my work with Marshall's biomechanics program and &nbsp;commitment in Divison 1 athletics has sparked a personal interest in &nbsp;researching footwear alternatives that may enhance athletic performance by &nbsp;prioritizing biomechanical advantages in product design.
 <br /><br /><br /><br /><br />